htmldriven/cors-proxy/docs/en/index.md

 *Note that my-cors-proxy in the command above is the name of target directory for newly created CORS proxy project, so this name is totally up to you.*

+Then, create a destination database using the [cors-proxy.sql](../../app/database/cors-proxy.sql) initialization script.

 ### Configuration

 If you need, you can customize the CORS proxy by creating custom `config.ini` file.
 This file must be located at [app/config](../../app/config) directory.